charvishukla/cse15l-lab-reports/lab-report-4-week8.md

 **Question 1**
 **Do you think there is a small (<10 lines) code change that will make your program work for snippet 1 and all related cases that use inline code with backticks?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.**

+An if statement could be added to the code which would traverse through a line and check if there are any back

 **Question 2**
 **Do you think there is a small (<10 lines) code change that will make your program work for snippet 2 and all related cases that nest parentheses, brackets, and escaped brackets?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.**